Malevolence (band): History

 In late 2019, the band established their own record label MLVLTD Music as a means to continue releasing music with as much control as possible.
-On 18 January 2020, they played Invasion Festival in Sydney.
+In January 2020, they played Invasion Festival in Sydney and toured Australia in support of Terror.
 On 28 February 2020, the released the song Keep Your Distance, featuring Bryan Garris of Knocked Loose, as a single.
 On 26 March, they released a music video for their single Remain Unbeaten.
 Both songs were included on their EP released 24 April titled The Other Side.
 In reference to the released of an EP, Taylor stated that "We wanted to make a short body of work to put out whilst we continue writing for our next full-length album, whilst also trying to push ourselves out of our comfort zone as much as possible".

-In June 2021, the band played the Download Festival Pilot, the first music festival held the United Kingdom since March 2020 due to the COVID-19 pandemic.
+In June 2021, the band played the Download Festival Pilot, the first music festival held in the United Kingdom since March 2020 due to the COVID-19 pandemic.
 On 23 February 2022, they announced that their third album Malicious Intent was set to be released on 20 May 2022 through Nuclear Blast, and released the album's first single "On Broken Glass".
 The album's second single "Life Sentence" was released on 24 March, followed by the third single "Still Waters Run Deep" on 28 April.
+On 10 March 2023, the band announced the release of a split EP titled The Aggression Sessions, featuring themselves Thy Art Is Murder and Fit for an Autopsy, which was released 7 April 2023.

+On March 18, 2025, the band announced that their fourth studio album titled Where Only The Truth Is Spoken would be released on June 20, 2025, along with the announcement the band also unveiled a single off the album titled "If It's All The Same To You".